 Fooducopia is a marketplace for indie food producers and small scale farmers.
 You can open a store on their marketplace and they help do the heavy lifting, so to speak, of helping you sell and market your goods.

-If you know of another online marketplaces that help independent artisans, craftspeople, makers, do-it-yourselfers, foodies, food producers and other creative types sell their wares, please drop it in the comments.
+If you know of additional places to sell handmade crafts online that help independent artisans, craftspeople, makers, do-it-yourselfers, foodies, food producers and other creative types, please drop it in the comments.